brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

     - required

 Once the component is successfully registered, it will also have a unique ID as part of its metadata. \
-The name as well as the tag name need to be unique within your system.
+The name and the tag name need to be unique within your system.
 Also, Fusion UX Apps need at least one attribute.

 #### Page Slots
-As mentioned before, Fusion UX Apps can be integrated into predefined places called Page Slots.
+As mentioned before, Fusion UX Apps are integrated into predefined places called Page Slots.
 They are defined by
 - ID and name
-- Page (defined by Id, name and module)
+- Page (defined by Id, name, and module)
 - Collection of Slot Attributes, each one defined by
-  - ID, name and description
+  - ID, name, and description
   - type (STRING, NUMBER, FUNCTION or URL)

-By creating a Usage, a page slot configuration will be created, which assigns the page slot to a component and captures the relations for the component attributes.
+Setting up a Usage triggers the creation of a page slot configuration, which assigns the page slot to a component and captures the relations for the component attributes.
+The resolution is as follows:
+1. Take value from the assigned slot attribute
+   - the slot attributes are specified per page slot <span style="color:red">*(see [Page Slot Definition](todo: link))*</span>
+2. Use default value
+3. If not required: `null`

-An examplary mapping of the component attributes might look like this:
+An exemplary mapping of the component attributes might look like this:
 ![](/assets/guides/fusion-ux-logic/mapping_attributes.png)
-The values are actually assigned, when the component is rendered.
+The values are finally assigned when the component gets rendered.

 ### Example Implementation of 'Hello World App'
-This example app will be integrated into the system in the timeline slot (in MAPL calendar).
+This example app will be integrated into the system in the timeline slot (in the MAPL calendar).
 Rendered, it will look like this:
 ![](/assets/guides/fusion-ux-logic/hello_world_result.png)

 The component displays two attributes: